 About us

-which informed about the horrors of the First World War for the first time in Europe and has received a circulation of about half a million copies through constant reprinting.
+It’s photographs showed the horrors of the First World War.
+This happened for the first time in Europe and has received a circulation of about half a million copies through constant reprinting.

 The museum today

 The Anti-War Museum was reopened in 1982, 15 years after the death of its founder Ernst Friedrichs.
-Ernst Friedrich’s grandson Tommy Spree and a committed group of volunteers – among them many teachers – have been looking after the visitors and the museum’s needs ever since.
+Ernst Friedrich’s grandson Tommy Spree and a committed group of volunteers have been looking after the visitors and the museum’s needs ever since.
 Today, it is recognised as a non-profit organisation and is largely financed by donations.

 Musuem concept